 Others believe that you should invest your money to grow more wealth over time– depending on your rate of return, investing some extra money now can turn into thousands of dollars when investing sooner rather than later.

-Let’s take a look at the pros and cons of each option to see which one is better for you in 2023!
+Let’s take a look at the pros and cons of each option to see which one is better for you!

 Pay Off Mortgage Or Invest